port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/connect-ecr-repo-to-service-using-tags.md

 :::tip JQ explanation

 The JQ below selects all keys that start with the keyword `port-`.
-It then removes "port-" from each key, leaving only the part that comes after it.
-It then selects all keys that fits this criteria as a array
+It then removes "port-" from each key, leaving only the part that comes after it and goes ahead to select all keys that fits this criteria as an array

 ```
 service: .Tags | keys[] | select(startswith("port-")) | .[6:]